catalinaescalona/catalinaescalona.github.io/src/data/blog/cspb/pd-update-week-05.md

 tags:
   - cspb
 description:
-  Getting into the Coding Train tutorials
+  Getting into the Coding Train tutorial
 ---

 <i>Status update for Week 5 on my journey to learn creative coding, as part of the University of Colorado Boulder's "Professional Development in Computer Science" course.</i>